 Many other gospels were written during the first four centuries.
 People who wanted to gain credibility for their stories would often attach the name of an Apostle or some other widely respected leader.
 “The Gospel of Thomas,” “The Apocalypse of Peter,” “The Apocalypse of Paul,” and dozens of other writings called “lost” and “forgotten” were lost and forgotten because the early Christians knew that they had not been written by Rabbi Yeshua‘s authoritative shlikhim, and that they spread false ideas that interacted in many people’s minds with the true Gospel accounts to produce confusion and loss of faith.
 These lost gospels are promoted today by some historical-critical “scholars” eager to discredit Catholic teaching.

-During the first century the Church sifted through the hundreds of competing books and selected 73 as divinely inspired Sacred Scripture: 46 in the Hebrew Scriptures and 27 in the New Testament.3 During the centuries of Roman persecution these books were read in the catacombs.
+During the first century the Church sifted through the hundreds of competing books and selected 73 as divinely inspired Sacred Scripture: 46 in the Hebrew Scriptures and 27 in the New Testament.1 During the centuries of Roman persecution these books were read in the catacombs.

 From nearly the beginning, the European and Asiatic wings of the Church evolved differently.
 European bishops could travel, with some hardship, to meet with the pope every few years.
 Asiatic bishops, faced with travel over thousands of miles at the speed of a walking animal, often had to get by with letters.
-East and West shared a belief in Rabbi Yeshua‘s public revelation and accepted the Pope as his vicar on earth.
+East and West shared a belief in Rabbi Yeshua‘s public revelation and accepted the pope as his vicar on earth.
 Rabbi Kefa and Rabbi Paul went to Rome and set up centers of Christian life there.
 The Europeans at these centers, later called Roman Catholics, brought their style of worship with them as they migrated.
-Rabbis Yokhanan and Philip, and their followers, built centers of Christian life in Jerusalem, Alexandria, Antioch, and Constantinople.
+Rabbi Yokhanan and Rabbi Philippos, and their followers, built centers of Christian life in Jerusalem, Alexandria, Antioch, and Constantinople.
 Each region developed unique rites, called Alexandrian, Antiochene, Armenian, Byzantine, and Chaldean, within the overall Eastern Catholic ambit.
 So there were also differences among the early churchmen of the East and West.